ITCMD/DISM-Manager/README.md

 # Requirements:
 - Windows 10 or later
-- DISM system and Windows ADK (It will install these for you if you do not have them)
+- DISM system and Windows ADK (It will install these for you if you do not have them).
 - Administrator Access.

-Please consider referencing IT Command (http://www.itcommand.tech) if you use this program.
+Please consider referencing IT Command (http://www.itcommand.net) if you use this program.
 While not required by license, I appreciate you keeping my name on the code.

 ## Notice: